HSE says healthcare strike will have significant impact on services

 Minister for Health Simon Harris said he hoped the dispute would be referred to the Labour Court today.
 Photograph: Cyril Byrne/The Irish Times

-The HSE has said a strike by 10,000 health service support staff on Wednesday will have a significant impact on services in nearly 40 hospitals.
+The Health Service Executive (HSE) has said a strike by 10,000 health service support staff on Wednesday will have a significant impact on services in nearly 40 hospitals.

 The health authority said the impact would vary between hospitals.

-A planned 24-hour strike by 10,000 healthcare support staff is set to go ahead from 8am tomorrow which the HSE expects to have a significant impact on services in 38 hospitals across the State.
+A planned 24-hour strike is set to go ahead from 8am on Tuesday, which the HSE expects to have a significant impact on services in 38 hospitals across the State.

 The HSE said on Tuesday significant numbers of procedures involving scopes for patients would have to be cancelled.
 It also said some elective in-patient procedures would have to be deferred.

-“Patients are being contacted by their local hospital or healthcare facility in the event that their scheduled procedure or service will be affected by the dispute.
+“Patients are being contacted by their local hospital or healthcare facility in the event that their scheduled procedure or service will be affected by the dispute,” it said.

+On Tuesday, the HSE’s national director of community operations, David Walsh, warned that if a further three days of industrial action threatened by health support workers goes ahead next week there will be a significant impact on the HSE’s ability to provide services.

+He told RTÉ Radio’s News at One that the public should consider that their procedures are going ahead tomorrow unless they are contacted directly from the HSE.

 The HSE said it will keep the public informed of developments on its social media channels and website www.hse.ie.

-Earlier on Tuesday Minister for Health Simon Harris has described a decision by 10,000 healthcare support staff to strike tomorrow in a row over pay before going to the Labour Court was “absolutely extraordinary.”
+Minister for Health Simon Harris has said the decision by staff to strike in a row over pay before going to the Labour Court was “absolutely extraordinary.”

 Mr Harris said it was “bizarre for patients up and down the country that such chaos would be brought to our health service without even trying to resolve this at the Labour Court”.

-“It seems absolutely extraordinary that we would have an all-out strike by many Siptu employees tomorrow across 38 sites without even going to the Labour Court.”

-Mr Harris said he hoped the dispute would be referred to the Labour Court today.
+Mr Harris said he hoped the dispute would be referred to the Labour Court on Tuesday.

 Dr Fergal Hickey said there will be delays and inconvenience for patients and staff during the planned strike.